What is Divorce?

 Divorce is the process by which a marriage is legally ended and marital assets and debts are dealt with.
 One spouse, called the “Plaintiff,” files with the court a legal document called a “Complaint in Divorce”.
 The complaint states what type of divorce is being sought and may also state that the plaintiff is seeking other things, like support, alimony, custody, and a property settlement.

-The are 4 basic types of divorce.
+The are 4 basic types of divorce in Pennsylvania.
 The first 2 are no-fault (you don’t have to prove that the breakup was your spouse’s fault).

 Warning: If the divorce becomes final before you formally ask the court for a property settlement or alimony, you could lose the right to obtain the settlement or alimony.